ej8899/tinyapp/README.md

 ---
 ---
 ## Quick Start:
-1) start the TinyApp Server with
+1) start the TinyApp Server in your terminal with
   ```node express_server.js```
   you can also use 'quiet mode' via
   ```node express_server.js -quiet```